AllenInstitute/GLIF2NEST/README.md

 ## Running and Testing
 ### Download Cell-Types-DB models to local machine
-In scripts/ folder, run the following command to install 10 specific modules from the paper
+In scripts/ folder, run the following command to install 10 specific modules
 ```bash
 $ python allensdk_helper.py
 ```